Edith Meiser

 Edith Meiser (May 9, 1898 – September 26, 1993) was an American author and actress, who wrote mystery novels, stage plays, and numerous radio dramas.
 She is perhaps best known for bringing adaptations of Sherlock Holmes stories to radio in the 1930s.
 (Note: Quote - "On this day, Oct.
 20, in 1930, Sherlock Holmes premiered on NBC radio, introducing the adventures of The Worlds Greatest Detective into Americas living rooms.
 Few figures loom larger in old-time radio mystery than Holmes, which featured some of the era's finest actors.
 The half-hour drama was the inspiration of Edith Meiser, an actress and mystery lover who was convinced the Sir Arthur Conan Doyle classics would make great listening.")

 Meiser had been a member of the Actors Equity board of governors as well as the chairwoman of the Equity Library Theater.

 Early life

-Born in Detroit, Meiser studied at the Liggett School, Kox Schule in Dresden, Germany, and the Ecole de la Cour de St. Pierre in Geneva, Switzerland before eventually attending Vassar College.
+Meiser was born in Detroit.
+Her father, Edward Meiser, was a business executive at the Detroit Free Press newspaper for 57 years.
+She studied at the Liggett School, Kox Schule in Dresden, Germany, and the Ecole de la Cour de St. Pierre in Geneva, Switzerland, before eventually attending Vassar College.